onivim/oni/PLAN.md

 ## Next
-- Hook up code completion
-- Hook up incremental buffer update - validate with quick info
+- Find all references
+- Signature Help
+- Errors
 - Create constants - does vscode-langserver-types have constants for the notifications?
+- Clean up code
+    - Replace 'any' types
+    - Rationalize the `Thenable`s returned by the vscode types

 - Set up lifecycle when switching between projects - create / shutdown
 - Refactor to use function for creating initialization params

 - Validate QuickInfo across multiple projects - LSP close / open based on root directory

-- Refactor to a common place / function
-    - Something like `Oni.createLanguageServerClient({ ...serverOptions})`
-    - Expose dispose method on returned object so it can be closed on deactivation

 - Defer activation of plugin until a relevant file is opened
+- Validate performance
     - Validate only single instance of plugin is receiving updates (ensure no perf regressions)

 ## Longer term / Future work
 - Set up status bar to show LSP status